Boarding and

 – Current Parent & RLC Alumnus, David Brisson ‘90

-Through a variety of informal instructional and boarding life strategies, and through a variety of forums and formats, boarders develop vital personal, moral, social, and educational knowledge, skills, and values.
+Through a variety of informal instructional and boarding life strategies, boarders develop vital personal, moral, social, and educational knowledge, skills, and values.
+Students also join an intentionally diverse peer community.
+Conversations in class carry over into the evenings, with students gaining a unique international perspective in addition to a rich social experience.

 On the weekends, students are offered organized activities supervised by staff.
 Activities vary depending on the season, but each student is asked to participate in at least one event throughout the weekend.